ashleve/lightning-hydra-template/README.md

 - Currently, template doesn't support k-fold cross validation, but it's possible to achieve it with Lightning Loop interface.
 See the [official example](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/loop_examples/kfold.py).
 Implementing it requires rewriting the training pipeline.
 - Currently hyperparameter search with Hydra Optuna Plugin doesn't support prunning.
 - Hydra changes working directory to new logging folder for every executed run, which might not be compatible with the way some libraries work.
+- Restoring logger state is currently not supported.
+This might change in future lightning realease.

 <br>